 Cycling accidents caused by potholes

 Unlike bicycle accidents that involve a motor vehicle, pothole accidents are not covered by the insurance company or regulatory body in your state.
-Instead, these injuries are covered by the other party, such as the council's, public liability insurance.
+Instead, damages for injuries caused by pothole accidents are covered by the other party, such as the council's, public liability insurance.

-What to do if you're injured in a bicycle accident
+What to do if you're injured in a Cycling crash

-If you are injured in a cycling accident, you should do the following things.
+If you are injured in a cycling crash, you should do the following things.

 At the scene, if possible